 Ikea: Using social media to power a unique retail experience

-Ikea brought to life a unique experience to over 100 fans who won a Facebook challenge, letting them spend the night in its warehouse in Essex.
-They were able to select the mattress, sheets and pillows to fully give them a tailored experience to satisfy their needs.
+Ikea brought 100 Facebook competition winners to one of its warehouses and let them stay the night.
+They were able to select the mattress, sheets and pillows to fully give them a fully tailored experience.
 A sleep expert was on hand with tips for getting a good night’s rest, including how to find the perfect mattress for any sleeping style.

 This was a clever and unique way to obtain visibility and get fans to focus on what Ikea has to offer and try it out for themselves.

 This idea came from understanding their consumer insights on social media.
 Lois Blenkinsop, Ikea’s U.K. PR and internal communications manager, said: “Social media has opened up a unique platform for us to interact directly with our customers.
 Listening to what they want is what we do best, and the Big Sleepover is just one example of how we’re using such instant and open feedback to better inform our marketing activity.”

 From using social media they were able to apply experiential marketing to their retail strategy and provide their customers with a memorable event that brought the brand a ton of visibility and engagement.

 Space Ninety 8: showcasing the art of retailtainment